For medical professionals, needlestick cover should be a serious consideration when taking out insurance.

 - Payment can be up to 50 times your monthly benefit, up to a million dollars.

-What if I need to make a claim for a needle-stick injury?
+How to make a claim for a needlestick injury?

 Insurers offering needle-stick cover require you to meet the following criteria and provide the requested documents.